dotexe1337/LFSInstaller/README.md

 ![LinuxISO official logo](https://github.com/user-attachments/assets/5aea1be6-8105-446a-a43e-d773d17531ab)

-LinuxISO is a distribution-independent system installer, with an advanced partiionining feature for both manual and automated partitioning operations.
+LinuxISO or DistroBuilder is a distribution-independent system installer, with an advanced partiionining feature for both manual and automated partitioning operations.
 LinuxISO is designed to be a customizable by distribution maintainers without the need for cumbersome patching, thanks to third-party branding and external modules.
 ----------------------------------------------------------------------------------------------------------------------------

 ## Description